MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/user-driven/hybrid-azure-ad-join-autopilot-profile.md

 While the ESP controls what is shown during device and user setup and specifies how soon a user can use their device, the Autopilot profile specifies how the device is configured during Windows Setup, or during OOBE.

-When creating an Autopilot profile for the user-driven scenario, devices with this Autopilot profile are associated with the user enrolling the device.
+When an admin creates an Autopilot profile for the user-driven scenario, devices with this Autopilot profile are associated with the user enrolling the device.
 User credentials are required to enroll the device.

 The difference between an Autopilot user-driven Azure AD join and an Autopilot hybrid Azure AD join is that the hybrid Azure AD join scenario joins both an on-premises domain and Azure AD during Autopilot.
 The user-driven Azure AD join scenario only joins Azure AD during Autopilot.